ACANTHAMOEBA KERATITIS

 TROPHOZOITE STAGE

-During the trophozoite stage, the amoebas are active and mobile, feeding on bacteria and other small organisms in its environment.
-This is when you might experience a lot of pain, light sensitivity and/or sometimes a deterioration in vision.
+During the trophozoite stage, the amoebas are active and mobile, multiplying very rapidly, feeding on bacteria or other small organisms in their environment and damaging corneal cells, including the nerves, through their metabolism.
+This is when a patient might experience a lot of pain, light sensitivity and sometimes a deterioration in their vision.

 CYST STAGE

-In the cyst stage, the amoebas are passive as they have formed protective double-walled cells that allows them to survive in harsh environments with low nutrients or high toxicity.
-This can happen due to changes in pH levels or exposure to therapeutic agents.
+In the cyst stage, the amoebas are passive, having formed protective double-walled cells that allow them to survive in harsh environments with low nutrients or high toxicity.
+This can be due to changes in pH levels or exposure to therapeutic agents.

-Images 3 – Trophozoite – supplied and used with permission from Dr. Christopher A. Rice (Purdue University).
+Images of a Cyst – supplied and used with permission from Dr. Christopher A. Rice (Purdue University).
 Preparation of cells and Scanning Electron Microscopy (SEM) imaging of amoeba was performed by A. Cassiopeia “Cassie” Russell (University of Georgia) on Dr. Peter Bush’s Field Emission Scanning Electron Microscope (FESEM) with Oxford Energy-dispersive X-ray Spectrometer (EDS) – Hitachi SU70 (University at Buffalo)

-Images 4 – Cyst – supplied and used with permission from Dr. Christopher A. Rice (Purdue University).
+Images of a Cyst – supplied and used with permission from Dr. Christopher A. Rice (Purdue University).
 Preparation of cells and Scanning Electron Microscopy (SEM) imaging of amoeba was performed by A. Cassiopeia “Cassie” Russell (University of Georgia) on Dr. Peter Bush’s Field Emission Scanning Electron Microscope (FESEM) with Oxford Energy-dispersive X-ray Spectrometer (EDS) – Hitachi SU70 (University at Buffalo)

 WHAT ARE THE SYMPTOMS?